Wednesday 26th November 2025 6pm – 8pm

 This session is aimed at everyone within the VCFSE sector, including but not limited to: VCFSE managers, trustees, volunteers, H&S care providers, and Heritage professionals.

-Claudia McKibbin is a Business Lecturer at Bishop Grosseteste University.
+Claudia McKibbin is a Business Lecturer at Lincoln Bishop University.
 She holds an LLB in Law and a MA in Middle East Policy Studies from the University of Exeter.
 She also holds a Master of Arts in International Relations recognised by the Universidade de Brasília.
 Her experience includes teaching in both Portuguese and English, developing professionals, content creation, coaching and mentoring, and learner capability analysis.

 Sessions though the Greater Lincolnshire Social Economy Academy are primarily aimed at Staff, Volunteers, Trustees and Board members of Voluntary, Community, Faith, Social Enterprise (VCFSE) organisations, we also welcome purpose driven organisations with a clear social or environmental mission.